 - Check eBay, Etsy, Craigslist or local Facebook groups.

-- Do you have a local lumber yards?
+- Do you have a local lumber yard?
 Go ask there.

 Try to find the POSITIVE in any situation!